Irene1c/BrevityLink/README.md

   - **Logging In:** Users can securely log in to their accounts.
   - **Signing Up:** New users can create accounts to manage and track their short links.

+## Technologies Used

+- **HTML, CSS**: Frontend technologies used to create the user interface.
+- **Bootstrap**: A frontend framework used for styling and layout.
+- **Flask**: A lightweight web framework for Python used to build the backend server.
+- **Flask-SQLAlchemy**: Simplifying database management in Flask.
+- **Flask-Login**: Handling user authentication and sessions in Flask.
+- **Flask-WTF**: Simplifying form handling and providing CSRF protection in Flask applications.

 ## Getting Started

 ### Prerequisites